The Mount prison visiting information

 Additional information: Refreshments, baby-changing facilities, pay phone.
 Please note that the lockers are £1 (refundable) and no change is available locally.

-In the visits hall, there is a childrens’ play area and refreshments (no notes larger than £5 accepted).
+In the visits hall, there is a childrens’ play area and refreshments.
+Visitors will be permitted to have a maximum of twenty five pound sterling in their possession.
+The largest note denomination must not exceed twenty pound and visitors are requested to utilise smaller note denominations, wherever possible, to aid the provision of change.
 A lift is available for disabled visitors.
 No property can be handed in on visits.

 You may be entitled to help with your travel expenses.
 Please visit the Assisted Prison Visits Scheme page for more information.